bundlenews/internship-daily-questions/answers/answer1.md

-# Swift - Several Ways of Unwrapping Optionals
+# Swift - Several ways of unwrapping optionals

 ##### By Korel Hayrullah